laurelherting/lmh-headspace/AWS/examTips.md

   * Layer 7 routing
   * has Target Groups

-### AWS Deck of cards
-* Are uploads to S3 buckets public or private by default?
-  * private
-* Do new AMIs created default to public or private?
-  * private
-* Do customers have any access to physical drives on ec2?
-  * yes
-* What are some of the delivery options for SNS?
-  * HTTP and HTTPS subscription types

 ### What is high availability?
 * Amazon RDS
 * creates synchronously replicated standby instance in a different AZ

-### A security group - S3
-* what comes in and is allowed, automatically goes back out

-### Network ACLs are stateful
-* To allow access on port 443: add rules allowing 443 for both both inbound AND add outbound traffic

 ### Know the difference between S3 bucket url and S3 static hosted website address
 * What does a URL look like?
   * It's always S3, then the region, then .amazon.aws.com, then / and the bucket name
     * ex.
 Https://s3-eu-west1.amazonaws.com/acloudguru *

-### Successful upload = HTTP 200 code

 ### EBS
 * You can only attach an EBS volume to 1 EC2 instance
 * An EBS volume cannot be shared with two instances at the same time